ycpcs/cs320-spring2019/assign/assign02.md

 * Learn about programming embedded systems and hardware interfacing, e.g., AVR, Arduino, and then use it in a hardware project (a data logger, robot, etc.)
-* Contact the Radio Telescope team and learn how to develop in the languages, platforms, and tools, they are using for that project.
+* Contact the **Radio Telescope team** and learn how to develop in the languages, platforms, and tools they are using for that project.
 This would prepare you to work on that project when you reach CS481/CS482 - Senior Design I and II.
 * Learn how to deploy and host a website through Amazon Web Services (AWS)

 These are just examples: I encourage you to be creative and think of something that interests you personally.
 The most important requirement is that you should learn something new!